 Ryan, Swanson’s Corporate Bankruptcy, Receivership & Finance Group is among the few bankruptcy practices in Seattle, Portland, and the Pacific Northwest with the capability to regularly represent clients in all five major insolvency workout and commercial collection areas: debtor, creditor, creditors’ committee, receiver and trustee.
-Our services span the entire commercial insolvency process:
+Our Seattle bankruptcy attorneys advise clients in all areas of the commercial insolvency process:

 - Reorganizations (Chapters 11 and 12)